global-asp/lida-alt-text/en/0014_a-man-standing-in-front-of-a-map-of-afghanistan.md

 A man in the middle of a war scene and a tank firing in the distance.

 ##
-A man hiking thinking about food and bed.
+A man hiking thinking about food and a bed.

 ##
 A man and woman standing outside a house smiling and offering food.